Yenaele/address-book-sample/README.md

 # address-book-sample
 Address book sample(use Angular)

-this is a code sample for address book please visit http://121.41.88.67/ to see the demo
+This is a code sample for address book please visit http://121.41.88.67/ to see the demo

+This project related to [eureka](https://github.com/Yenaele/eureka), [gateway](https://github.com/Yenaele/gateway), [identity-server](https://github.com/Yenaele/identity-server).